muratcankarakurt/terraform/README.md

 `outputs.tf` You can customize the output of terraform script in this file.
 For example I have added the jenkins admin password in the output.

+Run the following commands to create your EKS Cluster:
 ```shell
 # Initializing terraform workspace and downloading required providers.
 terraform init